aath0/MinoritiesInResearch/SurveyTopics/Overview_Survey.md

 1. Were you ever directly contacted and asked to participate in any studies? (via email for example) [yes/no]
 2. Have you ever noticed any announcement looking for study participants? (for example online or board announcements) [yes/no]
 * If yes to any of the above, what kind of study was it? [survey/experiment/psychological evaluation]
+3. Did you ever participate in studies that were disrespectful/hurtful to you as a member of an URM?
+  * If yes:
+    * which URMs did these studies target?
+    * what kind of studies were this? (surveys, experiments, …)
+    * in which year was this study performed?
+    * can you elaborate what made this study disrespectful?
+4. Did you participate in studies that treated you as a member of an URM exemplarily?
+  * If yes:
+    * which URMs did these studies target?
+    * what kind of studies were this? (surveys, experiments, …)
+    * in which year was this study performed?
+    * can you elaborate what made this study particularly good?